 - TRISH encourages proposers to consider that Artemis missions, especially late Artemis, will have significant time delays for communications, limited connectivity and lack of or minimal resupply capability.

-- TRISH encourages projects whose endpoints could be space flight implementable within a near-term (3 years or less) expected timeframe, suitable for the Artemis Program.
+- TRISH encourages projects whose endpoints could be spaceflight implementable within a near-term (3 years or less) expected timeframe, suitable for the Artemis Program.
 TRISH will prioritize highly relevant proposals that make a strong case for maturing enough to reach an implementable deliverable within 3 years.

 - TRISH encourages methods that are out-of-the-box, challenge assumptions, and could lead to extraordinary outcomes.